Bachelor of Science with Honours

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-HNC requirement in a Construction subject area is overall Distinction to include 90 level 4 credits at Distinction for year one entry.
+Pass HNC in a Construction subject area with overall Distinction to include 90 level 4 credits at Distinction for year one entry.

-HND requirement in a Construction, Civil or Building Engineering subject area is overall Merit to include 60 level 5 credits at Distinction for year 2 entry.
+Pass HND in a Construction, Civil Engineering or Building Engineering subject area with overall Merit to include 60 level 5 credits at Distinction for year 2 entry.

 Ulster Foundation Degree